Skip to main content

 If nothing on the market sparks your fancy, or if you’re tired of renting properties that seem to require maintenance calls every other month, the idea of a new construction home may appeal to you.
 After all, brand new homes don’t have the typical repair issues that older homes have, plus they come with all the modern amenities on your wish list.

-For example, if you are a first-time buyer, you can apply for a new construction loan through the Federal Housing Administration, which offers lower down payment requirements, reduced interest, and fee limitations.
+• FHA Loan: If you are a first-time buyer, you can apply for a new construction loan through the Federal Housing Administration, which offers lower down payment requirements, reduced interest rates, and fee limitations.

-If you served in the military, you may qualify for a VA loan from the Department of Veterans Affairs, which allows you to put 0% down!
+• VA Loan: If you served in the military, you may qualify for a VA loan from the Department of Veterans Affairs, which allows you to put 0% down!
+This is an incredible benefit to anyone in the trenches of the home buying process.

-Another option for 0% down is if you find a qualifying property through an RD loan through the U.S. Department of Agriculture (USDA).
+• USDA Loan: Another option for 0% down is if you find a qualifying property through an RD loan through the U.S. Department of Agriculture (USDA).
+You must make sure the new construction home qualifies for this loan type with your mortgage lender before committing!

 If you prefer a conventional loan, understand that the qualifications will be steeper because government funds don’t back this loan option.
 The minimum down payment for a conventional new construction loan is 20%, which first-time buyers don’t typically have without equity.

-• Another thing to note: The federal government also offers a mortgage tax credit certificate (MCC)to qualified homebuyers, which lowers your federal tax bill and makes affording a new home more manageable.
-This major perk is available for up to 30 years after you buy your home (as long as you don’t refinance or sell).
-You MUST ask your lender about this credit to get the certificate, or else you’ll miss it!
+• Another Savings Opportunity: The federal government also offers a mortgage tax credit certificate (MCC) to qualified homebuyers, which lowers your federal tax bill and makes your monthly payments more manageable.
+This major perk is available for up to 30 years after you buy your home (as long as you don’t refinance or sell it).
+You MUST ask your lender about this credit to get the certificate during underwriting, or else you’ll miss it!

 When you combine the benefits of federal loans with state assistance and grants, you can lower your out-of-pocket expenses and total loan amount.